lott-e/book-store-graphql/README.md

 - We got relational data from the books using `Type Relations` within GraphQL, so we can find authors for each book when they're not actually attached within the database
+- Can add new books from frontend using GraphQL Mutation
+- Can query all books and recieve data onClick of each book title directly from DB

 ### Client